 When poor road conditions, such as potholes, cause vehicle damage, drivers can file a claim with the government agency responsible for maintaining the road, although the chance of recovering damages isn’t very good.
 But if a driver crashes into you and blames poor road conditions, that’s not a good excuse to explain away the crash.

 Drivers are always expected to exercise caution, and when they encounter dangerous roads, they need to act responsibly, which might mean reducing speed to maintain control or safely changing lanes before driving into a pothole or other hazard.
 The city might, in some cases, be found negligent for not fixing a known road problem quickly enough, but drivers are responsible for the safe operation of their own vehicles.

 There are many, many causes of auto and truck accidents, but study after study shows that there is one critical factor in almost every crash: the driver.
-Human error, whether the result of distracted driving, operating under the influence, driving at unsafe speeds, or outright reckless or negligent operation, has been found to be at the root of between 90 and 99 percent of all so-called motor vehicle “accidents.”
+Human error, whether the result of distracted driving, operating under the influence, driving at unsafe speeds, or outright reckless or negligent operation, has been found to be at the root of about 94% percent of all car accidents.